 - Incredibly durable and lightweight housing material (amorphous zirconium).

-- Comfortable and secure fit for a wide range of ear types.
+- Provides a comfortable and secure fit for a wide range of ear types.

 - Excellent passive noise isolation contributes to perceived bass.